jitinsharma/OfflineAirportApi/README.md

 # Offline Airport API
-A simple Android Library to get Nearest Airport from latitude,longitude using a local json data (~28K airports).
+A simple Android Library to get Nearest Airport(s) from latitude,longitude using a local json data (~28K airports).

-Local data is sourced from[here.](https://github.com/mwgg/Airports)
+Local data is sourced from [here.](https://github.com/mwgg/Airports)

 ## Why(s) and Good(s)
 - Ability to get nearest airport without a webservice call.